KamikaziUk/UE5-Arena-Shooter-Sample/README.md

 # UE5 Arena/Boomer Shooter Sample
 I created this sample project for C++ developers to learn & understand Unreal Engine 5.
 The project features many elements to start creating your own boomer shooter in UE5.
 I will be improving it over time with more features and improving systems.
 Feel free to use the project to make your own game or learn how to use C++ to develop your own game.

-I am a relatively new UE5 programmer, any comments or feedback on how to improve would be great.
+Any comments or feedback on how to improve would be great!

 ## Installation
 - Clone or download the project